E-Shiels/HolidaysFinder/README.md

 $ rake start
 ```

+While using the app, you can find Canadian holidays (2019 only) by filtering by date and location, and filter them by observance type.

 ## Contributing ##

 Bug reports and pull requests are welcome on GitHub at <https://github.com/E-Shiels/TodaysHolidays>.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.